Case Studies

 In the New York Metropolitan Area, from Manhattan’s West Side to Brooklyn Heights to Long Island's East End and several communities in-between, helicopter noise remains a major source of irritation and annoyance for residents, community groups and their elected representatives.
 Many are proposing further restrictions, increased regulation, new flight paths, even elimination -- anything to solve this growing quality of life issue.
 Voluntary measures already undertaken by the Eastern Region Helicopter Council, (ERHC), the Federal Aviation Administration, local airport management and elected officials have provided relief to many, yet the call remains for further action.

-Before additional and more lasting solutions can be developed, the "helicopter noise problem" has to be better defined and quantified.
+Before additional and more lasting solutions can be developed, the "helicopter noise problem" must be better defined and quantified.
 What root causes are driving the area’s noise complaints?
-Aircraft type?
-Mission?
+Aircraft types?
+Missions?
 Number or frequency of trips?
-Altitude and route?
+Altitudes and routes?
 Which communities are being affected?
 Are there commonalities between New York City’s helicopter noise complaints and those generated on Long Island’s East End?
 Are helicopter operators following voluntary noise abatement guidelines and “Flying Neighborly?"

 ERHC has outsourced its entire noise complaint management function to PlaneNoise since 2007.
-In that time, over 4,000 complaints have been collected, logged, analyzed, mapped and reported on.
-And to ensure that decision makers are working off the same set of facts, ERHC regularly issues PlaneNoise reports to its members, FAA, local airport managers as well as elected officials and their staff.
+In that time, over 10,000 complaints have been collected, logged, analyzed, mapped and reported on.
+And to ensure that decision makers are working off the same set of facts, ERHC regularly presents PlaneNoise data to its members, FAA, local airport managers as well as elected officials and their staff.

-PlaneNoise identified that over 1,200 complaints (81% of the total) were from 10 households -- nine of which were located on the North Fork.
-One North Fork resident alone generated 780 complaints, or 51% of the annual total.
-By mapping each complaint it was clear that through ERHC's voluntary noise abatement procedures Long Island's helicopter noise issue have been reduced and contained within the two geographic areas.
+PlaneNoise identified that over 1,400 complaints (80% of the total) were from 10 households -- six of which were located on the North Fork.
+By mapping each complaint it was clear that through ERHC’s voluntary noise abatement procedures Long Island’s helicopter noise issues have been reduced and contained within the two geographic areas.

 ERHC uses PlaneNoise data to focus on the issues, identify noise trends and areas of concern and take quick and decisive actions through what is a voluntary and flexible mitigation structure.
-For example, at ERHC's request, its members began flying a more diversified route structure to reduce high peak period traffic volumes along the North Shore, and the number of households filing noise complaints dropped considerably.
+For example, at ERHC’s request, its members began flying a more diversified route structure to reduce high peak period traffic volumes along the North Shore and over the North Fork, and the number of households filing noise complaints dropped considerably.

 PlaneNoise has allowed the Eastern Region Helicopter Council along with the FAA and interested and involved stakeholders to concentrate their efforts on developing and implementing fair and equitable North Shore/North Fork-related noise mitigation strategies and procedures.
-Realtime data has led to realtime, viable solutions.
+Realtime data is leading to realtime, viable solutions.